 Introduction

 Citrus is a genus of flowering plants in the family Rutaceae, comprising some of the most widely cultivated and economically important fruit crops globally.
-Citrus species, such as oranges, lemons, limes, and grapefruits, are grown in diverse environments and are an essential source of nutrition, income, and cultural identity for millions of people.
+Citrus species, such as oranges, lemons, limes, and grapefruits, are grown in diverse environments and are an essential source of nutrition, income, and cultural identity for millions of people (ref).
 The complexity of citrus diversity, adaptation, and evolution is a fascinating area of study, with implications for citrus breeding, conservation, and sustainable production.
 Citrus taxonomy and phylogeny are very complicated, controversial and confusing, mainly due to sexual compatibility between Citrus and related genera, the high frequency of bud mutations and the long history of cultivation and wide dispersion (Nicolosi et al., 2000).
 In addition, the level of difference in relation to species status in Citrus is uncertain.
 Citrus taxonomy was based on mainly morphological and geographical data in the past and many classification systems have been formulated.
 Two of these systems suggested by Swingle & Reece (1967) and Tanaka (1977) have been the most widely accepted.
 The number of recognized species is the major difference between two systems.
 Swingle recognized 16 species in the genus Citrus, whereas Tanaka (1977) recognized 162 species.
 Scora (1975) and Barrett & Rhodes (1976) suggested that there are only three ‘basic’ true species of Citrus within the subgenus Citrus as follow: citron (C. medica L.), mandarin (C. reticulata Blanco), and pummelo (C. maxima L. Osbeck).
 Later, Scora (1988) added C. halimi as another true species.
 Other cultivated species within Citrus were derived from hybridization between these true species or closely related genera followed, mainly, by natural mutations.
 Recently, this thesis has gained support from various biochemical and molecular studies (Federici et al., 1998).
 Clarifying interrelations, classification, and variety is crucial for developing breeding strategies, conserving biodiversity, and improving breeding efficiency.
 Also understanding genetic variability in citrus is critical for characterizing germplasm, controlling genetic erosion and the registration of new cultivars (Herrero et al., 1996; Barkley et al., 2006).
 Use of molecular markers has more advantages than that of morphologically based phenotypic characterization, because molecular markers are generally unaffected by external impact.
 It is possible to compare accessions of a collection at any time of year using molecular markers, while phenotypic characteristics can be influenced by environmental or cultural affects (The Citrus and Date Crop Germplasm Committee, USA, CDCGC, 2004).
 Regarding to germplasm management molecular characterization has a number of applications such as relationships between accessions, characterizing newly acquired germplasm, monitoring shifts in population genetic structure in heterogeneous germplasm, exploiting associations among traits of interest and genetic markers and genetic enhancement (Bretting and Widrlechner, 1995, as cited in The Citrus and Date Crop Germplasm Committee, USA, CDCGC, 2004).

 Taxonomy and Phylogeny